-Sudha Goyal, director, Scottish High International School, in an interview with Careers360 says her students will go on to make the world a better place to live.
-In the interview, she also tells us how IB Board help students become better professionals.
-Read the complete interview below.
+Sudha Goyal, director, Scottish High International School, in an interview with Careers360 how IB students are given credit points in TOEFL/IELTS.
+In the interview, Sudha Goyal also tells us how IB Board help students become better professionals.

 Careers360: How will the students of your school make the world a better place?

 Sudha: IB education enables the students develop various profiles.
 The major stress is on becoming inquirers, communicators, reflective, balanced, principled, open-minded, risk-taking and knowledgeable individuals with a great element of compassion and creativity.

 Careers360: How does IB help students become better professionals?